This post was originally published on July 31, 2019, and updated most recently on April 15, 2021.

-A feasibility study will help you determine the specific factors that will affect your project before you commit resources, time, or budget.
-So while it’s tempting to brush it aside as another exercise delaying getting to work, remember that it’s easier to address issues before you jump in, rather than after.
+A feasibility study will help you determine the specific factors that will affect your project before committing resources, time, or budget.
+So while it’s tempting to brush it aside as another exercise delaying getting to work, remember that it’s easier to address issues before you jump in than it is after.

 Say, for example, you’re launching a new app.
 You’ll want to know if you physically have the resources and technology needed to produce it, as well as whether or not it’ll give you an acceptable return on investment (ROI).
 If you proceed without conducting a full analysis, you’re opening yourself up to unnecessary risk.
 A feasibility study mitigates that risk.

 What are the benefits of a feasibility study?

 - It’s flexible and scalable, which means it can be applied to any kind of project – whether that’s a software development project, a new product launch, or a new team process.
 Although the bigger the project, the more important it becomes because the investment stakes are that much higher.

 - It helps you avoid project failure through logical assessment.

 - It gives stakeholders a clearer picture of the project, which, in turn, helps improve focus and commitment.